Inspiaaa/Micro8/Micro8Documentation/Components.md

 - `GATE_8`: AND gate for an 8-bit input and a 1-bit enable signal
 - `IS_ZERO_8`: check if 8-bit signal is zero
 - `IS_EQU_8`: check if two 8-bit signals are equal
+- `SYNC`: synchronizes an asynchronous signal with the clock (currently implemented using a D-FF)

 ## ALU